Rahulsharma0810/notes-rvsharma-com/Cyber-Security/Networking Principals.md

   - Help both developers and network professionals grasp the **“why”** behind certain behaviors (e.g., why certain connections get dropped or throttle).

 ---

+UDP is simple protocol.

+TCP is subset for UDP.